 The limitation of 70 people per month set by German authorities has resulted in the systematic expiration of the 6-months deadline for the transfer of many applicants.
 The Greek Dublin Unit informs the applicants and the lawyers that a request for the expansion of the deadline is submitted for each case.
+More e.
+Controlled "voluntary" transfers, the priority list, limited places in the planes and only one travel agency organizing everything

-More Specifically, there is an agreement between the two governments for the expansion of the 6-month deadline for all the cases that have been accepted by Germany.
+Specifically, there is an agreement between the two governments for the expansion of the 6-month deadline for all the cases that have been accepted by Germany.